asparagus/mcts/README.md

 # MCTS
 Repository for developing Monte Carlo Tree Search algorithms

-Currently have a connect four game implemented.
+Currently have a tic-tac-toe and connect-four games implemented.

 ## Experimentation
 The algorithms can be tried by running a "Tournament".